Software QA and Testing Frequently-Asked-Questions, Part 1

 - incremental integration testing - continuous testing of an application as new functionality is added; requires that various aspects of an application's functionality be independent enough to work separately before all parts of the program are completed, or that test drivers be developed as needed; done by programmers or by testers.

 - integration testing - testing of combined parts of an application to determine if they function together correctly.
-The 'parts' can be code modules, individual applications, client and server applications on a network, etc. This type of testing is especially relevant to client/server and distributed systems.
+The 'parts' can be code modules, services, individual applications, client and server applications on a network, etc. This type of testing is especially relevant to multi-tier and distributed systems.

 - functional testing - black-box type testing geared to functional requirements of an application; this type of testing should be done by testers.
 This doesn't mean that the programmers shouldn't check that their code works before releasing it (which of course applies to any stage of testing.)